 - An old cotton sock

-We provide climbing gear, but some students are more comfortable with their own gear
+We provide climbing gear, but some students in the advanced camps may be more comfortable with their own gear.

 - Climbing harness (Suggested or similar REI Petzl Corax Climbing Harness)